Random Flight Generator

 It’s a simple way to generate random flights anywhere in the world.
 Pilots often prefer certain regions or locations, so there’s always some kind of bias in their choices.
 That’s no issue at all unless you really want to explore and find new locations you’ve never flown over before.
 The RFG can help with that.

-To give you a little bit of control over the outcome (without compromising the randomness) you can choose a distance or a speed/time combination so the generator can make suggestions that fit your time budget.
+To give you a little bit of control over the outcome (without compromising the randomness) you can choose to either create a single leg flight with a certain distance or create a flight plan with a chosen number of stopovers.
+You’ll be able to see the roughly estimated time of the entire flight.
 The tool generates new flights each time after you hit the blue “Generate…” button.
-If you don’t enter any values, it’ll generate a flight with a distance between 20 and 200 nm.
-Also, it’s only going to select airports with runways which are at least 1000 ft long.
+If you don’t enter any values, it’ll generate a flight with single leg and a random distance between 20 and 200 nm.
+The minimum distance for a flight/leg is 20nm.

 In case you wonder why some regions or countries are suggested more often than others: The reason is the amount of airports/airfields a region has.
 There’s just a higher probability a country gets picked if it has more airfields.
 USA will show up a lot more often than Antarctica.